 The Presidential Distinguished Lecture is a series presented by the Office of the President to encourage community discussions and civic engagement.

-The 2024 Presidential Distinguished Lecture will be presented in conjunction with the President’s Medal for Science and Innovation at the Spring Bicentennial Symposium on February 28.
+The 2023-2024 Presidential Distinguished Lecture was presented in conjunction with the President’s Medal for Science and Innovation at the Spring Bicentennial Symposium on February 28, 2024.

 Freeman A. Hrabowski III